A Local's Favourite Caves in Iceland

 Víðgelmir lava cave

-Among the largest lava caves in Iceland is the huge Víðgelmir in Hallmundarhraun lava field in West-Iceland.
-It is simply referred to as The Cave.
+Among the largest lava caves in Iceland is the huge Víðgelmir in the Hallmundarhraun lava field in West Iceland.

-Víðgelmir lava cave has been made easily accessible and guided tours are available into this very colourful lava cave - or lava tube.
+Víðgelmir lava cave has been made easily accessible, and guided tours are available into this very colourful lava tube.
+The tour is simply called The Cave.

-It is extraordinary really to be able to visit these lava tubes imagining the utter forces of nature that created them.
+It is really extraordinary to visit these lava tubes, imagining the immense forces of nature that created them.

 Víðgelmir lava cave IcelandVíðgelmir lava cave

-Víðgelmir is not only among the largest lava caves in Iceland, but it is also one of the largest in the whole world in cubic measure, 150,000 cubic metres!
+Víðgelmir is not only among the largest lava caves in Iceland, but also among the largest in the world by cubic measure, at 150,000 cubic metres!

 Regína in Víðgelmir lava cave